marindel0/LepMapWrapper-1/README.md

 respective directories (althoug it is not required).
 Run like so:

->\> 00_scripts/00_LepMað-Wrapper.sh /path/to/filtered.snps.vcf /path/to/pedigree_file.tsv
+>\> 00_scripts/00_LepMap-Wrapper.sh /path/to/filtered.snps.vcf /path/to/pedigree_file.tsv

-The scripts should now lead you through the rest
+The "master script" should now lead you through the rest.

 ## Dependencies
 - Linux or MacOS
 - Perl / Python 2.7 / and R > v4 (plus
 - samtools (some fairly recent release)
+Different parts of the pipeline will depend on different things (this is a mix & match) so most of it should run even if some dependencies are missing.
+If things go wrong, just try again.